Use these general properties to update settings for the network access resource.

 |Client Proxy Exclusion List||IP addresses, domain names, with wildcards||Specifies the web addresses that do not need to be accessed through your proxy server.
 You can use wildcards to match domain and host names, or addresses.
 For example, www.*.com, 128.*, 240.8, 8., mygroup.*, *.*.|

 DNS and hosts settings specify lookup information for remote tunnel clients.
+This table describes and lists these settings and values.

 |Primary Name Server||IP address||Type the IP address of the DNS server that network access conveys to the remote access point.|